 The New Jersey Turnpike Authority (the Authority) is a body corporate and politic of the State of New Jersey (the State) organized and existing by virtue of the New Jersey Turnpike Act of 1948, constituting Chapter 454 of the Laws of New Jersey of 1948, as amended and supplemented (the Act).
 Pursuant to the Act, the Authority has owned and operated the New Jersey Turnpike (the Turnpike or TPK) since the time the Turnpike opened for traffic in 1951.
-In July 2003, the New Jersey Highway Authority (the Highway Authority) was abolished and the Authority assumed all of the powers, rights, obligations, assets, debts, liabilities and statutory responsibilities and duties of the Highway Authority, including the ownership and operation of the Garden State Parkway (the Parkway or GSP).
+In July 2003, the New Jersey Highway Authority (the Highway Authority) was abolished and the Authority assumed all of the powers, rights, obligations, assets, debts, liabilities and statutory responsibilities and duties of the Highway or GSP).
 As a result, the assets and liabilities of the Authority and the Highway Authority and the ongoing operations, expenses and revenues of the Turnpike and the Parkway are now combined under the ownership and operation of the Authority.